ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 If you include design documents in your backup, indexes are created on the backup destination.
 This practice slows down the backup process and uses unnecessary amounts of disk space.
-If you don't require indexes on your backup system, use a filter function with your replications to filter out design documents.
+Use a filter function with your replications to filter out design documents if you don't require indexes on your backup system.
 You might also use this filter function to exclude other documents that aren't wanted.

-### Backing up multiple databases
+### Backing up more than one databases
 {: #backing-up-multiple-databases}

 If your application uses one database per user, or allows each user to create several databases, you need to create a backup job for each new database.
-Make sure that your replication jobs do not begin at the same time.
+Make sure that your replication jobs don't begin at the same time.

 ## Need help?
 {: #need-help-}